Funeral: Visitation

-The viewing is either "open casket", in which the embalmed body of the deceased has been clothed and treated with cosmetics for display; or "closed casket", in which the coffin is closed.
-The coffin may be closed if the body was too badly damaged because of an accident or fire or other trauma, deformed from illness, if someone in the group is emotionally unable to cope with viewing the corpse, or if the deceased did not wish to be viewed.
-In cases such as these, a picture of the deceased, usually a formal photo, is placed atop the casket.

 The tombstone of Yossele the Holy Miser.
 According to Jewish bereavement tradition, the dozens of stones on his tombstone mark respect for the Holy Miser.

-However, this step is foreign to Judaism; Jewish funerals are held soon after death (preferably within a day or two, unless more time is needed for relatives to come), and the corpse is never displayed.
+Jewish funerals are held soon after death (preferably within a day or two, unless more time is needed for relatives to come), and the corpse is never displayed.
 Torah law forbids embalming.
-Traditionally flowers (and music) are not sent to a grieving Jewish family as it is a reminder of the life that is now lost.
+Traditionally flowers (and music) are not sent to a grieving Jewish family, as it is a reminder of the life that is now lost.
 The Jewish shiva tradition discourages family members from cooking, so food is brought by friends and neighbors.
-(See also Jewish bereavement.)

-The decedent's closest friends and relatives who are unable to attend frequently send flowers to the viewing, with the exception of a Jewish funeral, where flowers would not be appropriate (donations are often given to a charity instead).
+The decedent's closest friends and relatives who are unable to attend frequently send flowers to the viewing, with the exception of a Jewish funeral, where flowers would not be appropriate and donations are often given to a charity instead.

 Obituaries sometimes contain a request that attendees do not send flowers (e.g. "In lieu of flowers").
 The use of these phrases has been on the rise for the past century.
-In the US in 1927, only 6% of the obituaries included the directive, with only 2% of those mentioned charitable contributions instead.
-By the middle of the century, they had grown to 15%, with over 54% of those noting a charitable contribution as the preferred method of expressing sympathy.
+In the US in 1927, only 6% of the obituaries included the directive, with only 2% of those mentioning charitable contributions instead.
+By the middle of the century, that had grown to 15%, with over 54% of those noting a charitable contribution as the preferred method of expressing sympathy.